Nikema Williams on her first day in congress

-ATLANTA — Democrat Nikema Williams of Atlanta was one of four new members of congress from Georgia sworn in Sunday.
+ATLANTA — Democrat Nikema Williams of Atlanta was one of four new members of Congress from Georgia sworn in on Sunday.
 Williams won the fifth district seat previously held by the late John Lewis.

-She spoke with us Sunday night, a few hours after her swearing-in.
+She spoke with 11Alive on Sunday night, a few hours after her swearing-in.

 "I know when these institutions were designed, they weren’t designed for people who look like me or by people who look like me," said Williams, who is African American.
 "And so to say that I’m living my ancestors’ wildest dreams is an understatement."